-Shepherd University welcomes transfer students each fall, spring, and summer semester on a rolling basis.
+Shepherd University welcomes transfer students each fall, spring, and summer semester.
 We recommend applying one semester before you plan to start at Shepherd.
 Need help with the transfer process?
 Call us at 304.876.5212, text us at 304.716.4075, email us at email@example.com, or schedule a one-on-one appointment with one of our admissions counselors!

 - At least 24 earned college-level credits from accredited institutions.